arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 </div>
 ***

-True or False: The logit transformation is an appropriate way to convert a variable that is binary or bounded at 0 and 1 (like a probability or proportion) to a continuous variable that isn't bounded.
+True or False: The logit transformation is an appropriate way to convert a variable that is binary to a continuous variable that isn't bounded.

 [(X)] TRUE
 [( )] FALSE